 - CLOCKSS: If you are a member of CLOCKSS system, you can enable it here .

-For reliable archiving we would recommend Portico.
+Important: We would recommend Portico for reliable archiving.
 For around $200 per year, you can be confident that your e-journals, e-books, and digitized collections will be accessible to researchers, scholars, and students in the future.
 There is also a free plugins that would connect your OJS 3.x to Portico preservation system.

 Use this page to configure the languages used by your journal.

 Primary Locale: One language must be set as primary.

 UI: This will enable all selected languages to appear on the reader interface.